 Responsible for ensuring that field and lab data are properly reviewed and verified.
-Responsible for the transfer of basin quality-assured water quality data to the TCEQ in a format compatible with SWQMIS (formerly the SWQM portion of the TRACS database).
+Responsible for the transfer of basin quality-assured water quality data to the TCEQ in a format compatible with SWQMIS.
 Maintains link from the water monitoring section of the UGRA web page to the Kerr County monitoring sites section of the GBRA web page.